HomeFundingsEventsArticlesJournal Impact Factor

 Description

-The NIH Small Business Technology Transfer Grant (Parent STTR [R41/R42] Clinical Trial Optional) supports United States small business concerns (SBCs) that partner with a nonprofit research institution to bring scientific innovations to the marketplace.
-The programme funds feasibility studies through later-stage research and development (R&D) needed to develop a commercial product.
+The NIH Small Business Technology Transfer Grant (Parent STTR [R41/R42] Clinical Trial Optional) supports United States small business concerns that partner with a nonprofit research institution to bring scientific innovations to the marketplace.
+Administered by the National Institutes of Health (NIH), this funding opportunity provides early-stage funding for research and development projects that align with the NIH mission to enhance health, lengthen life, and reduce illness and disability.
+The STTR program, part of America's Seed Fund, is a major source of early-stage funding for U.S. technology development and commercialization.

 Overview